Book Review – Star Wars: Dark Disciple

 The book reads quick, helping when the third act starts to drag, but it’s a satisfying end.
 I’m finding Star Wars can read like a popular thriller, like Clive Cussler in space, and it’s not a bad way to do things.
 They’re adventure stories, they don’t always have to have the fate of the galaxy at hand, but they have to matter to the characters involved.
 Dark Disciple matters for Ventress and Quinlan and they matter to us.

 It’s an encouraging read for the quality of the new Star Wars canon.
 I’ll be reviewing Lords of the Sith next, since I picked it up right after I finished Dark Disciple and it benefits in the same way for being a one shot.

 If you haven’t picked up Dark Disciple, give it a try.

-Posted on November 23, 2015, in books, reviews, Uncategorized and tagged Asajj Ventress, Christie Golden, clone wars, dark disciple, episode vii, jedi academy, lords of the sith, star wars, thrawn.
+Posted on November 23, 2015, in book review, books, reviews, Uncategorized and tagged Asajj Ventress, Christie Golden, clone wars, dark disciple, episode vii, jedi academy, lords of the sith, star wars, thrawn.
 Bookmark the permalink.
-Leave a comment.
+1 Comment.